Mr. Magoo: Creation and character

-In 1997, the live-action comedy film Mr. Magoo, produced by Walt Disney Pictures and starring Leslie Nielsen as the title character, was released in December, earning bad reviews from critics.

-In 2010, a direct-to-video action-comedy film based on the character, Kung Fu Magoo, was released on DVD on May 11, 2010.
-It features the voices of Jim Conroy, Chris Parnell, Dylan and Cole Sprouse, and Alyson Stoner.
-The film is a Mexican–American co-production, produced by Classic Media, Ánima Estudios, and Santo Domingo Films.
-The film was directed by Andrés Couturier.
-His most recent appearance was in DreamWorks Animation's The Boss Baby, where he briefly appears on the cover of a comic book.

-On television and in popular culture
+Television

-In the 1960s, UPA turned its attention to television, and began producing the series Mister Magoo for the character.
+In the 1960s, UPA turned its attention to television and began producing the series Mister Magoo for the character.
 Because UPA had shut down its animation studio in 1959, the animation for these cartoons was done by Jack Kinney Productions and Larry Harmon Pictures.
 The cartoons suffered from varying character designs and choppier animation, due to rushed production schedules.
 Magoo's nephew Waldo (voiced, as in most of the theatrical cartoons, by Jerry Hausner) was seldom seen with his uncle, now appearing in his own episodes, introduced by a brief phone conversation from Magoo's point of view, which acted as a teaser.
-The Waldo episodes also featured a slick-talking con man named Prezly, and always ended with a return to Magoo saying, "Oh, that Waldo and Prezly.
+The Waldo episodes also featured a slick-talking con man named Prezly, and they always ended with a return to Magoo saying, "Oh, that Waldo and Prezly.
 What'll they be up to next?
 Hee hee hee!"

 Magoo's houseboy Cholly (i.e., "Charlie") took up a lot of Waldo's slack.
-Cholly was an Asian stereotype with huge buck teeth and comically fractured English pronunciation.
-Despite his stereotyped appearance and voice, he nonetheless usually plays straight man to Magoo's shenanigans, rather than being a source of humor on his own.
-He is the "sane" one of the pair.
-His resourcefulness often saves Magoo from danger.
+Cholly was an Asian stereotype with huge buck teeth and fractured English pronunciation.
 Still other cartoons featured Tycoon Magoo, voiced by Mel Blanc, and his bumbling assistant Worcestershire.